-Professional teeth whitening in Turkey saves up to 70% compared to UK private dental costs.
+Professional teeth whitening in Turkey costs a fraction of UK private dental costs.
 This honest guide covers which whitening system to choose, who whitening won't work for, and what to do on the flight home.

-Teeth whitening in Turkey saves up to 70% compared to UK private dental costs -- but is flying to Istanbul for a treatment that fades in one to three years genuinely worth it?
+Teeth whitening in Turkey costs a fraction of UK private dental rates -- but is flying to Istanbul for a treatment that fades in one to three years genuinely worth it?
 For most people with surface staining, the honest answer is yes.
 This guide covers what clinic marketing pages leave out: who whitening won't work for, what happens to your existing crowns, and how to manage sensitivity on the flight home.

 If you're short on time, here's everything you need to know in one table.
 Each row links to a detailed section below.